(Back to Washington Haunted Index)

 ( The Catfish Plantation * The Hermitage * Bullock Hotel * Bowers Harbor Inn )

-Eugene, who they might of hoped would move in, donated the property, along with all the family's personal stuff.
+Eugene, who they might have hoped would move in, donated the property, along with all the family's personal stuff.
 The new owners, the state park system and the Jefferson County Historical Society, brought the house up to modern standards, with such costly items as electricity, heat, phones, and plumbing on the first floor.

 Personal and cherished possessions on display for public view, can draw into this world entities who once owned them, to check up on their mementos and treasures.